-A Serious Behaviour Incident log is kept in the kitchen classroom at Home Farm and in the admin office at Blossom House.
+A Serious Behaviour Incident log is kept in the Headteacher's office and from September 2023 My Concern is used to record any Serious Behaviour Incidents.
 These are used to record serious incidents of inappropriate behaviour together with the sanctions given.
 This log is analysed half-termly by the Proprietor.

-The Head and the Proprietor will evaluate the effectiveness of the policy and agree adjustments that may be necessary to address any current concerns.
+The Senior Leadership Team will evaluate the effectiveness of the policy and agree adjustments that may be necessary to address any current concerns.
 These will be shared with staff, parents/carers and Pupils.